moparisthebest/PagePlusBalance/README.md

 your balance from Page Plus as the android app and sending you back only the data you want as plain text, saving you a substantial amount of bandwidth.
+3. Now supports getting your balance by automatically sending a text of BAL to 7243, and parsing the response.
-3. Stores your balance on your phone along with the last time you refreshed it.
+4. Stores your balance on your phone along with the last time you refreshed it.
-4. Open source under GNU/AGPL!
+5. Open source under GNU/AGPL!

 How to comply with License:
 ----------------------